Updated: Jul 31

 5. Have a Strong Social Life

 Areas where people live to extreme old age across the globe (sometimes referred to as Blue Zones) may differ culturally in many ways, but they all have one thing in common – strong social ties.
 Whether it be family, friends, or neighbors, these cultures placed high importance on togetherness.

 Furthermore, one study compared “average” middle-aged individuals with “SuperAgers” – people in their 80s who have the mental stamina of most people in their 50s or 60s.
 They found that SuperAgers had a significantly higher “measure of social relations” than the control group, and they put greater emphasis on positive social relationships.
 Conversely, higher levels of loneliness have also been linked to depression, anxiety, and stress.
 So, get involved in a group or club and make time for friends and family – it’ll help keep you young at heart.

-Taking care of your physical is important for aging well, but it’s just as important to consider your mental health.
-If you’d like to learn more about Neurocore’s drug-free brain training or therapy programs give us a call at 800.600.4096.
+Taking care of your physical is important for aging well, but it’s also as important to consider brain health.
+If you’d like to learn more about Neurpeak Pro's brain training program, give us a call at 800.600.4096.

 Ducharme, Jamie.
 (2019, April 19).
 “Want to Live Longer?
 Science Says to Do These 5 Things.”
 Retrieved from http://time.com/5543459/longevity-live-longer/

 Ducharme, Jamie.
 (2018, November 2018).
 “New Physical Activity Guidelines Offer Simple Advice: Move More, Sit Less.”
 Retrieved from http://time.com/5450405/physical-activity-guidelines-2018/